Last modified: February 12, 2020 | Previous Versions

 11.11 Governing Law.
 All claims arising out of or relating to the Agreement or the Services will be governed by California law, excluding that state’s conflict of laws rules, and will be litigated exclusively in the federal or state courts of Santa Clara County, California; the parties consent to personal jurisdiction in those courts.

 11.12 Amendments.
-Except as specifically described otherwise in the Agreement, any amendment to the Agreement must be in writing, expressly state that it is amending the Agreement, and be signed by both parties.
+Except as specifically described otherwise in the Agreement, any amendment to the Agreement will be in writing, expressly state that it is amending the Agreement, and be signed by both parties.

 11.13 Updates.
 Google may update the terms of the Agreement from time to time.
 The terms of the updated Agreement will apply only to Order Forms signed by Customer and Google after Google posts the updated Agreement to a publicly available URL.